-Every commander-in-chief needs a command center, and for the home manager, that place is the kitchen.
+Every commander-in-chief needs a home command center, and for the home manager, that place is the kitchen.
 This is where the chief announces the daily schedule, delegates the chores, keeps the team on track, and celebrates the mission accomplished.
+A command center gets rid of clutter around the house and can also function as an organization station.
+It serves many purposes, most importantly it keeps everyone on task.
 If you have ever wondered, “What are the essential parts of a command center?
 Where should it be placed?
 How do I use it?” then read on.

 - Monthly Calendar: Choose a blank calendar that is big enough to hold all family activities that includes space for daily routine reminders or a monthly to do list.